aws/aws-cdk/packages/aws-cdk/README.md

 to the last stable state of your stack.

 Some resources may fail to roll back.
-If they do, you can try again by calling `cdk rollback --orphan <LogicalId>`.
+If they do, you can try again by calling `cdk rollback --orphan <LogicalId>` (can be specified multiple times).
 Or, run `cdk rollback --force` to have the CDK CLI automatically orphan all failing resources.

+(`cdk rollback` requires version 23 of the bootstrap stack, since it depends on new permissions necessary to call the appropriate CloudFormation APIs)

 ### `cdk watch`